Built In Types

 import * as ft from "funtypes";

-const MySchema = ft.Never;
+const MyCodec = ft.Never;

 // => ft.Codec<never>

-type MyType = ft.Static<typeof MySchema>;
+type MyType = ft.Static<typeof MyCodec>;

 // => never

-// 🚨 Never will always throw when you try to parse something
+// 🚨 Never will always throw when you try to

-assert.throws(() => MySchema.parse({}));
+assert.throws(() => MyCodec.parse({}));

 If you use ft.Never inside a Union, it's effectively removed from the list of possibilities.